aaronparker/aaronparker.github.io/_posts/2010-02-20-remoteapp-for-windows-xp-and-windows-vista-the-missing-pieces.md

 <a href="http://stealthpuppy.com/virtualisation/remoteapp-for-windows-xp-and-windows-vista-the-missing-pieces/attachment/remoteappauth-2/" rel="attachment wp-att-1368"><img class="alignnone size-full wp-image-1368" title="RemoteAppAuth" src="http://stealthpuppy.com/wp-content/uploads/2010/02/RemoteAppAuth1.png" alt="" width="660" height="609" srcset="https://stealthpuppy.com/wp-content/uploads/2010/02/RemoteAppAuth1.png 660w, https://stealthpuppy.com/wp-content/uploads/2010/02/RemoteAppAuth1-150x138.png 150w, https://stealthpuppy.com/wp-content/uploads/2010/02/RemoteAppAuth1-300x276.png 300w" sizes="(max-width: 660px) 100vw, 660px" /></a>

 If the client is Windows XP or above and the host is Windows Vista or above, you can configure [credential pass-through (single sign-on)](http://blogs.msdn.com/rds/archive/2007/04/19/how-to-enable-single-sign-on-for-my-terminal-server-connections.aspx) to make connecting seamless.
 You must first [enable CredSSP](http://support.microsoft.com/kb/951608) on Windows XP SP3 clients.
-Pass-through won&#8217;t work for Windows XP hosts - although you may be able to save the username and password in the .RDP file instead.
+Pass-through won't work for Windows XP hosts - although you may be able to save the username and password in the .RDP file instead.

 So finally with all of the pieces in place, here’s what you’ll see with applications running via RemoteApp.
 In this screenshot I have Calculator running remotely from Windows XP and Windows Vista next to the local version.

 [<img style="display: inline; border: 0px;" title="DesktopWithCalculator" src="http://stealthpuppy.com/wp-content/uploads/2010/02/DesktopWithCalculator_thumb.png" alt="DesktopWithCalculator" width="660" height="432" border="0" />](http://stealthpuppy.com/wp-content/uploads/2010/02/DesktopWithCalculator.png)

-One thing to note is that the remote applications are all group together on the taskbar; in this screenshot, the two remote Calculators are grouped with Remote Desktop Connection – users&#8217; won’t see separate remote buttons as you get in competing products.
+One thing to note is that the remote applications are all group together on the taskbar; in this screenshot, the two remote Calculators are grouped with Remote Desktop Connection – users' won’t see separate remote buttons as you get in competing products.

-### So What&#8217;s Left?
+### So What's Left?

 Use of RemoteApp is [not restricted to the brand of hypervisor](http://stealthpuppy.com/virtualisation/remoteapp-for-hyper-v-hyper-what) - RemoteApp will be available on Windows XP+ regardless of where it is running.
 You could, for example, use blade PCs as hosts.

 If you have Citrix XenApp or Quest vWorkspace, you already have tools to publishing applications from virtual desktops, so where would this actually be useful?
-SMBs without either product would benefit (although I have had one enterprise customer ask me about this feature) or perhaps this would work as a replacement for Windows XP Mode if you don&#8217;t like Windows Virtual PC (and who does?).
+SMBs without either product would benefit (although I have had one enterprise customer ask me about this feature) or perhaps this would work as a replacement for Windows XP Mode if you don't like Windows Virtual PC (and who does?).

 Deploying and managing the .RDP files could be fun.
 A simple method of deployment would involve the use of [Windows Installer packages adapted from those generated by RemoteApp Manager](http://technet.microsoft.com/en-us/library/cc771468.aspx).
 You could also use your user environment management tool of choice; however the option that holds most promise is [extending RD Web Access](http://blogs.msdn.com/rds/archive/2009/11/11/remoteapp-and-desktop-connection-management-extensibility-for-provisioning-apps-via-rd-web-access.aspx).
-Custom code will be required, but it would replace copying .RDP files to users&#8217; desktops and could even support pooled virtual desktops.
+Custom code will be required, but it would replace copying .RDP files to users' desktops and could even support pooled virtual desktops.

 Ultimately it would be nice to see this documented on TechNet.
 Apparently though, the RDS team are working on a follow up post that should give us all the info we need and more.